-The Board currently has six members.
-Of these, three are independent Non-Executive Directors.
-These Directors are considered by the Board to be independent of management and free of any business or other relationship, or any other circumstance that could materially interfere with the exercise of objective, unfettered or independent judgement.
-However, because the board comprises equal independent and non-independent directors, the board does not comply with Recommendation 2.4 of the ASX Corporate Governance Guidelines.
+The Board currently has four members.
+Of these, one is considered by the Board to be independent of management and free of any business or other relationship, or any other circumstance that could materially interfere with the exercise of objective, unfettered or independent judgement.